MagaliDrumare/Implement-Photo-Library-Detection-App-Using-Apple-Core-ML-/README.md

         // create the visionModel to feed the API and obtain visionRequest
         // VNCoreMLModel is a container fore CoreML model used with visionRequest
-        // put the model "private var model = GoogLeNetPlaces()" into the container : try?
-VNCoreMLModel(for:self.model.model) guard let visionModel = try?
+        // put the model "private var model = GoogLeNetPlaces()"
+        //into the container : try?
+VNCoreMLModel(for:self.model.model)
+        guard let visionModel = try?
 VNCoreMLModel(for:self.model.model) else {
             fatalError ("Unable to create a vision model") }